 But doesn’t everyone prefer to have things in a certain way?

-If my neurotypical son had a preference for a specific style of clothing or specific foods, no one would think twice.
-Maybe he would get a well-meaning tease about being a picky eater.
+If my neurotypical child had a preference for a specific style of clothing or specific foods, no one would think twice.
+Maybe they would get a well-meaning tease about being a picky eater.

 But when my autistic son has restricted food preferences or he needs to take a specific route to the store, it’s seen as rigidity and something that he needs intensive therapies to force flexibility.